galaxydo/icp-first-milestone-app/README.md

 - SW route POST /uploadFiles receives files and calls putFile method on canister asynchronously
 - when file uploading starts, it immediately adds loading row into file table triggering /fileInfo request with htmx
 - /fileInfo is waiting for canister getFileInfo method to return details of uploaded file and then renders actual file row
-- when collection is empty, it initiates uploading of example file automatically

 3. When user opens Canvas page, it shows Excalidraw Canvas
 - it can read all the uploaded images from canister middleware endpoint __fs__/fileId